debridge-finance/debridge-contracts-v1/README.md

 - WrappedAsset
 - DefiController
 - Pausable

-- DeBridgeGate
+## Transfers

+**DeBridgeGate**

+Contract for assets transfers.
+The user can transfer the asset to any of the approved chains.
+The admin manages the assets, fees and other important protocol parameters.

+The detailed methods description can be found in the contracts themselves.

 ## Chainlink

 **Aggregator**

 The base contract for Chainlink oracles management.
-Allows to add/remove oracles, pay and withdraw oracles reward, manage the minimal required amount of confirmations and assign oracle admins.
+Allows to add/remove oracles, manage the minimal required amount of confirmations and assign oracle admins.

 **FullAggregator**